FrancescoChiumento/Master-s-Thesis-in-Bioengineering/README.md

 Subsequently, a statistical assessment can be performed using violin plots and Pearson correlation, while the average Hausdorff index is employed for spatial accuracy evaluation.

 ## Use of the Average Atlas
 To utilize the Average Atlas as a new reference in the registration and segmentation of MRIs, it is necessary to first install the pyKNEEr software.
-[Link pyKNEEr](https://sbonaretti.github.io/pyKNEEr/).

 ### Average Atlas creation